maximvsa/taf-cm-control/README.md

+Current Plan:

+1. Define and articulate target route.
+Exact sequence of transforms, reagents, and protecting groups.
+Lock down IUPAC names, SMILES, InChI, stoichiometry, solvents, temperature, and catalysts of each step in reaction scheme.
+Store everything in a YAML file (route/route.yaml).
+(Programs: Python with ruamel.yaml for read/write; validation via pydantic schema in scripts/validate_route.py.)

+2. Perform literature sanity check.
+Store precedent references and sources for each step in the YAML file (purely for reference; likely split off later).
+Add typical yields, selectivity, and flow-compatibility comments from literature for each step.
+Add status: verified | unconfirmed for each step after notes are gathered.

+3. Perform atom mapping.
+Get robust atom maps for each step in the reaction scheme.
+Use one mapper as primary and another to cross-reference.
+Modify the step and re-perform the literature sanity check for any step where mapping disagrees with the mechanism.
+Save mapped reactions as .rxn.
+(Programs: rxnmapper as primary; Indigo Toolkit automapper as secondary; checks with CGRtools’ mapping validators; all orchestrated by scripts/map_steps.py.)

+4. Draw mechanisms manually in ChemDraw, as "testable hypotheses," and for each step, label electron sources and electron sinks and identify potential side reactions.
+Save clean vector files.
+(Programs: ChemDraw or MarvinSketch to produce mechanisms/step_xx_mech.svg and mechanisms/step_xx_notes.md from scanned sketches or native files.)

+5. Formally encode reactions as machine-readable rules.
+Store RXN/SMARTS templates or mapped RXN files in the project for future generation of graphics and deltas.
+(Programs: RDKit to author rules/Sxx_template.smarts and to canonicalize SMILES; CGRtools to read/write mapped .rxn.)

+6. Build verification script.
+For each step, the script shall check mass/charge/valence balance, check atom-map bijection and conserved substructures, and optionally calculate ΔG estimators.
+Modify and reverify any step that fails verification.
+(Programs: Python scripts/verify_route.py using RDKit + CGRtools; optional thermochemistry via xTB (GFN2-xTB) through subprocess when --dg flag is passed.)

+7. Implement CGRtools graphing.
+From mapped reactions, generate and serialize condensed graphs of reactions (CGRs).
+Keep both “difference” visualizations and numeric descriptors.
+(Programs: CGRtools to create *.cgr.json and RDKit/CGRtools to render figures/cgr/*.svg; driver script scripts/build_cgr.py.)

+8. Depict the network.
+For each step, generate an SVG panel with RDKit MolDraw2D, then assemble an interactive or paginated layout: graph the backbone with NetworkX/Graphviz to place nodes/edges; each node/edge links to the per-step SVG; export the large poster only at the end (giant monoliths are a pain to iterate).
+(Programs: RDKit MolDraw2D → figures/steps/*.svg; NetworkX + Graphviz/dot or pygraphviz → figures/network/route.svg and route.html; driver script scripts/build_network.py.)

+9. Depict mechanistic arrows and electron flow.
+Use a chemical editor for curly arrows (ChemDraw/Marvin/ACD).
+Export transparent SVG overlays and layer them over the RDKit drawings.
+Keep arrow artwork separate so re-renders don’t nuke it.
+(Programs: ChemDraw/Marvin to export figures/arrows/step_xx_arrows.svg; compositing handled by scripts/compose_svgs.py.)

+10. Create coherent figure assembly pipeline.
+Create a Makefile that reads route/route.yaml, validates, generates mapped RXN, CGR, per-step SVGs, the network diagram, and the poster PDF.
+Targets: env, verify, cgr, steps, network, poster, all.
+(Programs: GNU Make; Python scripts above; Pandoc + LaTeX engine for final PDF poster assembly.)

+11. Show the work.
+Create a formal report (PDF) summarizing each step’s conditions, mechanism sketch, mapping checksum, CGR image, and literature notes/yield assumptions (it's a receipt for reviewers).
+(Programs: Python scripts/make_report.py to write Markdown; Pandoc to render reports/route_report.pdf.)

+Plan Notes:

+Store reagents and conditions for each step in the .yaml → /route/route.yaml (Programs: Python export script).

+Store atom maps in .rxn files → /maps/*.rxn and record mapper provenance and versions → /maps/PROVENANCE.md (Programs: rxnmapper, Indigo; Python wrapper).

+Store CGRs in .json files → /cgr/*.cgr.json and CGR images → /figures/cgr/*.svg (Programs: CGRtools, RDKit).

+Have /figures/steps/*.svg and /figures/network/{route.svg,route.html,positions.json} (Programs: RDKit, NetworkX, Graphviz).

+Regularly update a notebook for validation (audit trails) → /notebooks/validation/*.ipynb (Programs: Jupyter, RDKit, CGRtools).

+Mechanistic arrow overlays only in /figures/arrows/*.svg; never edit RDKit base SVGs (Programs: ChemDraw/Marvin).

+Environment pinning in /env/conda-lock.yml with versions (Python 3.10.x, RDKit 2024.03.x, CGRtools 4.2.x, rxnmapper ≥0.3, Indigo Toolkit ≥1.5).
+Use mamba to create/lock.

+And then, after all of that:

+1. Create a process flow diagram of the route (add hemifumarate salting step).

+2. Create a piping and instrumentation diagram of the entire thing.

+3. Start developing the reactor model.

 # (AI slop down below; to be edited later as project picks up and scope is refined)

 # Plant-wide Constrained Control of a Minimal Continuous Tenofovir Alafenamide Hemifumarate Synthesis: A Simulation Study